 - test different tools and methods to involve their target groups

-To ensure that city partners exchange on their practices and experiences and learn from each other, peer review visits are planned in small groups.
+To ensure that city partners exchange on their practices and experiences and learn from each other, peer review visits were carried out in small groups.